Kentucky Agritourism Association

 Leslie Tucker

-Leslie grew up in Lebanon Junction, Kentucky, deeply connected to her family’s railroad heritage and the stories told to her by her grandfather, a former L&N railroad engineer with Cherokee roots.
-These early experiences instilled in her a love for storytelling, history, and community, shaping her sense of purpose and commitment to preserving Kentucky’s rural heritage.
+Leslie grew up in Lebanon Junction, Kentucky, deeply connected to her family’s railroad heritage and the stories shared by her grandfather, a former L&N railroad engineer with Cherokee roots.
+These early experiences sparked her love for storytelling, history, and community, shaping her lifelong commitment to preserving Kentucky’s rural heritage.

-After spending a decade working in the bourbon industry, Leslie pursued studies in Travel, Tourism, and Event Management, balancing full-time work with academic excellence—maintaining a high GPA and earning Dean’s List recognition throughout her tenure.
+After spending a decade in the bourbon industry, Leslie pursued studies in Travel, Tourism, and Event Management, balancing full-time work with academic excellence—earning Dean’s List honors throughout her studies.
 Her passion for community was evident early on through extensive volunteer work and leading fundraising efforts to support friends and neighbors in need.

-As Founder and CEO, Leslie combines her background in tourism, her connection to Kentucky’s agricultural roots, and her commitment to community development to empower rural entrepreneurs.
-Through education, marketing, and partnerships, she leads efforts to preserve farmland and promote sustainable agritourism, ensuring Kentucky’s farming legacy thrives for generations to come.
+Today, Leslie serves as Board Chair and Executive Director of the KAA, combining her tourism background, deep agricultural roots, and commitment to community development.
+Through education, marketing, and partnerships, she leads efforts to preserve farmland and promote sustainable agritourism across rural Kentucky, ensuring the state’s farming legacy flourishes for generations to come.

 Lee Sanders

-Lee Sanders, a third-generation farmer from Lebanon Junction, Kentucky, brings a wealth of hands-on agricultural experience to his role as Agribusiness Field Director.
-At Sanders Farms, Lee manages a diverse operation that includes raising honey bees, tending Angus cattle, selling and baling hay, and running a popular fall agritourism destination featuring a pumpkin patch and family-friendly activities.
+Lee Sanders, a third-generation farmer from Lebanon Junction, Kentucky, brings a wealth of hands-on agricultural experience to his role as fellow Board Member and as our Agribusiness Field Director.
+A proud, Kentucky farmer himself at Sanders Farms in Bullitt County, he manages a diverse operation that includes raising honey bees, tending Angus cattle, selling and baling hay, and running a popular fall agritourism destination featuring a pumpkin patch and family-friendly activities.
 His deep connection to the land and active involvement in the farming community fuel his passion for farm conservation and sustainable practices.

-Lee’s unique blend of traditional farming expertise and agritourism leadership makes him an invaluable resource for farmers seeking to grow their businesses sustainably and connect with the broader community.
+Lee’s unique blend of traditional farming expertise and agritourism leadership makes him an invaluable resource for our Members who are seeking to grow their businesses sustainably while connecting with the broader community.

 The Kentucky Agritourism Association, Corp. is a tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code.